What Do Pigeons Like To Play With? (A Guide + FAQ’s)

 What do pigeons like to play with?

-Toys for pigeons are important for their health, in fact, pigeons having toys is just as important as them having good nutrition.
-Toys are critical to your pigeon’s mental health and physical health as they stimulate the pigeon’s mind and body.
-If you can’t entertain and play with a bird at all times then pigeon toys may be the way to go.
+Toys for pigeons are important for their health; in fact, pigeons having toys is just as important as them having good nutrition.

-Some toys that your birds will enjoy include pigeon sized plush toys which can also be used as a cuddle partner for your pigeon.
-You can also give your pigeon bells, hanging ladders, swinging and hanging toys and hammocks for their cage that they can play with and use during the time you are away.
+You can also give your pigeons bells, hanging ladders, swinging and hanging toys, and hammocks for their cage that they can play with and use during the time you are away.

 Pigeon “toys” can also take the form of non-toy-like objects like cardboard boxes and paper plates.
-Pigeons can use these to make holes in them, turn them into rubble and customise them to suit how they see fit.
+Pigeons can use these to make holes in them, turn them into rubble, and customise them to suit how they see fit.

-The toys listed above help pigeons fulfil their natural urges to toss things around, dig, chew and search for things.
 All of this ensures that their minds are stimulated.
-The toys also maintain the bird’s bones, tendons and muscle and overall keeps the birds in good shape.
+The toys also maintain the bird’s bones, tendons, and muscles and overall keeps the birds in good shape.

 You can also keep the pigeons stimulated by leaving their food around in your garden so they can forage for it.
-They can’t dig for food but they can and do forage for food.
-Let the bird fly from spot to spot looking for food but make sure that you don’t conceal the food and remember to change food spots regularly.
+They can’t dig for food, but they can and do forage for food.

 What toys are hazardous to pigeons?

-Not only can some toys be dangerous to pigeons but the materials used in some toys can be dangerous too.
-One of the first things you should be aware of are fibres as these can be chewed and can choke the bird.
-In addition, toys that contain toxic substances and petrochemicals can harm the bird’s health or even kill the bird.
+One of the first things you should be aware of are fibres, as these can be chewed and can choke the bird.

-If the toys are made from chewable plastics then these plastics can be chewed off by birds, enter the throat and cause penetrating wounds, blockages, poisoning and even death.
-You should also look out for toys that use chrome bells, rusty metal lead clappers and metal chains as these can result in metal toxicity in pigeons.
+If the toys are made from chewable plastics, then these plastics can be chewed off by birds, enter the throat and cause penetrating wounds, blockages, poisoning, and even death.

 Summary